FuelLabs/sway/sway-book/src/documentation/misc/workarounds/importing.md

 - [predicates](../../language/program-types/predicate.md)

 Contracts can be imported however the workaround is to move the `ABI` into an [external library](../../language/program-types/libraries/external.md) and import that library.

+> TODO: alter to show new way of importing contracts?